 This one should really go without saying, but it’s crucial to make sure you’re sending the invoice to the relevant person.
 You might be surprised, but this is still one of the biggest invoicing mistakes made by freelancers and consultants.

 Be sure to ask who your invoice should be sent to when singing your freelance contract.
 Getting this information early on can help you avoid any delay in payment or miscommunication issues down the line.
+Best practice is to always use a solid contract template.

 3. How to ask for payment of a late invoice